Thairath Online

 5. White/Brown color

-Dr. Kamol Chaisit, President of the Nutrition and Integrative Herbal Association, recommended anti-inflammatory foods that can detoxify the lungs as follows.
+Dr. Kamol Chaisit, President of the Nutrition and Integrative Herbal Medicine Association, recommended anti-inflammatory foods that can detoxify the lungs as follows.

 1. Anti-inflammatory herbs include

-2. Orange-yellow vegetables and fruits
+2. Orange-yellow fruits and vegetables

 3. Broccoli

-• Contains "Sulforaphane," which helps directly detoxify PM 2.5 dust from the lungs; consumption of 200 grams or more daily is advised.
+• Contains "Sulforaphane," which directly helps detoxify PM 2.5 dust from the lungs; it is recommended to consume at least 200 grams daily.

-Additionally, it is recommended to consume at least 400 grams of vegetables and fruits daily, combined with self-protection against PM 2.5 dust by wearing masks to prevent toxins and boost immunity.
-Minimizing outdoor activities reduces inhalation of toxic dust, and installing air purifiers at home is also advisable.
+Additionally, daily intake of at least 400 grams of fruits and vegetables is advised, combined with self-protection from PM 2.5 dust by wearing dust masks to guard against toxins and strengthen immunity.
+It is also best to minimize outdoor activities to reduce inhalation of toxic dust, and to installair purifiersinside the home.